Book cover

 An important corollary of this principle recommends the separation of presentation from business logic.
 In other words, a system should have presentation classes, which implement the interface with users, and classes responsible for business logic.
 The latter classes perform computations directly related to the solution domain.
 These represent distinct interests and responsibilities, which undergo modifications for different reasons.
 Consequently, they should be implemented in separate classes.
 In fact, it is not surprising that there are developers who specialize only in front-end development (i.e., presentation classes) and those who specialize in back-end development (i.e., classes that implement business logic).

 Example: The following Course class illustrates a violation of the Single Responsibility Principle.
-The calculateDropoutRate method in this class has two responsibilities: calculating the dropout rate of a course and presenting it on the system console.
+The calculateDropoutRate method has two responsibilities: calculating the dropout rate of a course and presenting it on the system console.

 class Course {